ryansheehy0/Cheat_Sheets/C++/cpp.md

 - Debugging c++ in vs code
 	- Multiple files
 	- Multiple
+- left hand side(lhs) means that it can be assigned to.
+Can be placed ont he left hand side of the assignment(=) operator.
+- right hand side(rhs) means that it cannot be assigned.
+Can only be placed on the right hand side of the assignment(=) operator, like a constant.

 - `"a"` outputs a null terminated array of characters, while `'a'` is just that character.
 	- `"a"` is the same as `['a', '\0']`